Magyartanulas/magyartanulas.github.io/imperative_subjunctive.md

 * She demands that he leave~~s~~ at once.
 * God save the Queen.

 In Hungarian, the subjunctive mood uses the same form as the imperative.
-It is used to suggest or the structure *x happens/happened so that y will/will not happen.*
+It is used to suggest or as the structure *x happens/happened so that y will/will not happen.*

 * Úgy legyen. - (So be it.)
 * Menjünk vissza. - (Let's go back.)